Sephardic Jews: Conversos and crypto-Jews in Spain and Portugal

 Despite these persecutions, many conversos continued to observe aspects of Judaism in secret.
 In Portugal, emigration of converso families to more tolerant regions continued for centuries.
 Upon reaching relative safety, such as in parts of the Ottoman Empire, North Africa, or the Netherlands, some families openly returned to Judaism.
 Others remained in Iberia and preserved their traditions covertly.
 A notable example is the community of Belmonte in central Portugal, where crypto-Jewish practices were maintained in isolation for generations and only came to light in the early 20th century, after external contact revealed to them the broader Jewish world.

-With their social equals they associated freely, without regard to religion and more likely with regard to equivalent or comparative education, for they were generally well read, which became a tradition and expectation.
-They were received at the courts of sultans, kings, and princes, and often were employed as ambassadors, envoys, or agents.
-The number of Sephardim who have rendered important services to different countries is considerable as Samuel Abravanel (or "Abrabanel"—financial councilor to the viceroy of Naples) or Moses Curiel (or "Jeromino Nunes da Costa"-serving as Agent to the Crown of Portugal in the United Provinces).
+In contrast to Ashkenazi jews, Sephardic jews associated freely with their social equals, without regard to religion and more likely with regard to equivalent or comparative education, for they were generally well-read —which became a Sephardic educational tradition and an expectation for generations to come.
+They were received at the courts of sultans, kings, and princes, and were often employed as ambassadors, envoys, or official agents.
+The number of Sephardim who have rendered important services to different countries is considerable as Samuel Abravanel (or "Abrabanel"—financial counselor to the viceroy of Naples) or Moses Curiel (or "Jeromino Nunes da Costa" —serving as Agent to the Crown of Portugal in the Dutch United Provinces).
 Among other names mentioned are those of Belmonte, Nasi, Francisco Pacheco, Blas, Pedro de Herrera, Palache, Pimentel, Azevedo, Sagaste, Salvador, Sasportas, Costa, Curiel, Cansino, Schönenberg, Sapoznik (Zapatero), Toledo, Miranda, Toledano, Pereira, and Teixeira.